Updated on

 Elevating the head of the bed improves lung expansion and makes breathing easier.

-4. Educate on myasthenia gravis crisis.
+4. Educate on myasthenic crisis symptoms.

 An MG crisis occurs when the respiratory muscles weaken and result in respiratory failure.
 This can be life-threatening and requires emergency assistance.
 Educate the client to seek assistance if they notice dyspnea, accessory muscle use, and a weak cough.